qfpl/blog/content/links/qld-gov-fp-course.md

 project: courses
 ---

-As part of the Queensland Government of CSIRO’s Data 61 Strategic Partnership, we would like to offer you the opportunity for a free Functional Programming training course from the Queensland Functional Programming Lab at the Queensland Startup Precinct, delivered by Data61.
+As part of the Queensland Government and CSIRO’s Data 61 Strategic Partnership, we would like to offer you the opportunity for a free Functional Programming training course from the Queensland Functional Programming Lab at the Queensland Startup Precinct, delivered by Data61.

 ### Course Structure